enchanted-sword/SVG-Wizard/README.md

 # SVG-Wizard
-A lightweight Firefox extension that enables left-click saving SVGs and copying them to the clipboard.
+A lightweight Firefox extension that enables right-click saving SVGs and copying them to the clipboard.